veillette/opticsTextbook/content/Chap02GeometricalOptics/GeometricalOptics.md

 ```

 Even if the wave transmitted by the exit pupil would be perfectly spherical (no aberrations), the wave front consists of only a circular section of a sphere since the field is limited by the aperture.
 An aperture causes **diffraction**, i.e. bending and spreading of the light.
 When one images a point object on the optical axis, diffraction causes inevitable blurring given by the so-called Airy spot, as shown in {numref}`Fig_2_28_AirySpot`.
-The Airy spot has full-width at half maximum:
+The Airy spot has full-width at half-maximum:

 ```{math}
 :label: eq.Airy_res